 - First, we need to draw a parallelogram naming it as PQRS with altitude naming it as SE on cardboard, and then we need to cut it.

-- Then secondly, we need to cut the triangular portion naming it as PSE.
+- Then secondly, we need to cut the triangular portion naming it PSE.

-- The third step is to paste the remaining portion which can be named EQRS on a white chart.
+- The third step is to paste the remaining portion, EQRS, onto a white chart.

-- The last step is to paste the triangular portion that is PSE on the white chart joining sides the points naming RQ and SP.
+- The last step is to paste the PSE triangular portion on the white chart joining sides the points named RQ and SP.

-The area of a parallelogram can be calculated with the help of its height and base.
-Also, we need to remember that the area of a parallelogram can also be evaluated if its two diagonals that are along with any of their intersecting angles are known to us.
+The Area of a parallelogram can be calculated with the help of its height and base.
+Also, we need to remember that the Area of a parallelogram can be evaluated if its two diagonals and any of their intersecting angles are known to us.